survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 }
 ```

-T> Another way to deal with query parameters would be to rely on Node.js [querystring](https://nodejs.org/api/querystring.html) module and stringify structures through it so they can be passed through a `loaders` definition.

 ## Conclusion

 Webpack provides multiple ways to set up loaders.
-You should be careful especially with loader ordering.
-Sometimes naming (i.e, `loader` vs. `loaders`) can cause mysterious issues as well.
+You should be careful especially with loader ordering. `use` is a good default even if it's more verbose than sticking to `loader`.

 I will discuss specific assets types and how to load them using webpack next.